annabonazzi/yiddish/README.md

 # yiddish
 Script to transliterate Yiddish text into Latin (English) alphabet.
+The script takes in text typed by the user and returns a transliterated version (Hebrew alphabet -> Latin alphabet).

+A user-friendly web-based version of this script based on Trinket (https://trinket.io) is available at this website: tinyurl.com/yiddish-reader

-The script takes in text typed by the user and returns a transliterated version (Hebrew alphabet -> Latin alphabet) yiddish_main.py does the input, transliteration, and output tasks. yiddish_fix_issues.py does the most text-intensive part of the job, which is:
+yiddish_main.py does the input, transliteration, and output tasks. yiddish_fix_issues.py does the most text-intensive part of the job, which is:
 - Editing the transliterated text